top of page

 If your puppies have become lethargic and dehydrated (do a "skin pinch" test), and/or if their stool contains blood, bring them to a vet immediately.

-If your puppies have persistent diarrhea (liquid/watery stool) and/or vomiting for more than 24 hours, please bring your puppies to the vet.
+Saying it louder for those in the back: If your puppies have persistent diarrhea (liquid/watery stool) and/or vomiting for more than 24 hours, please bring your puppies to the vet.

 The protozoa themselves (coccidia) do not kill puppies.
 Dehydration (caused by the symptoms of coccidiosis illness) causes death in puppies.
 Dehydration is very serious.